 Of these colors, we need to watch out for B, or blue light.
 This particular wave length, which is constantly emitted by computer screens, televisions, and mobile devices, is known to cause eye strain and fatigue.
 However, eyeglass manufacturers have caught on to this and started crafting blue-light blocking lenses, a type of clear lens that usually features an anti-glare coating so all the blue light is reflected away for your precious peepers.

 Below, you can peruse our picks for the best blue light-blocking glasses for men and let us know if you like what you see (pun intended).
 These stylish options can be purchased with or without a prescription (meaning blue light-blocking technology is your only excuse to wear fake glasses).

 Look Optic’s Screen collection can reduce blue light by 53 percent.
-We love the circular Abbey frame, which comes in three matte colors: light gray, crimson, and army green.
-If the rounded look isn’t your style, Look Optic also offers the square Sullivan and the rectangular Bond, as well as a 30-day trial period to test out your new blue light-blocking glasses.
+We love the square Sullivanframe, but if you’re looking for a rounded style, there’s always the Abbey frame.
+The brand also offers the Bond, as well as a 30-day trial period to test out your new blue light-blocking glasses.